shani-asad/mongo-geo-and-kubernetes/journey-notes.md

  kubectl delete pod db-pod
  kubectl apply -f kubernetes_files/deploy.yaml
 ```
 And now all containers in the pod are ready, but not for long.
 The ElasticSearch container keeps crashing.
 So I tried to run the container using Docker without Kubernetes.
-The container crashed too wher being run using Docker, and in the logs I found that the problem was that `vm.max_map_count` was too low.
+The container crashed too when being run using Docker, and in the logs I found that the problem was that `vm.max_map_count` was too low.

 So I updated `/etc/sysctl.conf` and set `vm.max_map_count=262144` as recommended in the logs.
 Now when I run the container using Docker and everything went well.